LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 meterRegistry.counter("number_of_request").increment();
 ```

-The code snippet creates a counter and increments it.
-This operation may appear simple and benign, but it can be insidious in nature because a lot is happening the hood.
+This operation may appear simple and benign, but it's insidious in nature because a lot is happening the hood.
-Every time a counter is *initialized in this way*, Micrometer constructs multiple holding objects that contain the counter's name, ID, and tags (this example doesn't contain tags).
+Every time a counter is *initialized in this way*, Micrometer constructs multiple holding objects that contain the counter's name, ID, and tags (if used).
 After initialization, Micrometer attempts to register the counter if it hasn't already done so.
-The construction of this single counter has the potential to create a tremendous amount of memory pressure if it is created repeatedly.
+When this single counter is repeatedly constructed, it has the potential to create a tremendous amount of memory pressure.
-Counters that track the most frequently occurring events within the exchange are created hundreds of millions of times per minute, accounting for about 3% of total memory usage.
+In fact, counters that track the most frequently occurring events within the exchange are created hundreds of millions of times per minute, accounting for about 3% of total memory usage.
-This is unacceptable, considering most of this memory could be easily removed by rethinking when and how counters are created, giving the Garbage Collector (GC) a break.
+Most of this memory could be easily removed by rethinking when and how counters are created, giving the Garbage Collector (GC) a break!

 ### Efficient patterns for creating meters